ozwaldorf/lutgen-rs/README.md

 - [x] Basic applying a lut to an image
 - [x] Radial basis function interpolation for generating LUTs
 - [ ] Interpolation for more accuracy when correcting with low level luts (<16)
-- [ ] Replace exoquant and kiddo with a unified implementation of a k-d tree

 ## Sources